Technigo/project-todos-context-vite/instructions.md

 - Add filters to display completed/uncompleted tasks, tasks created after a given date or anything else you consider important.
 - Create categories/tags for tasks so they can be grouped - for example, 'Housework', 'Shopping', etc.
 - Create projects for tasks → A project could be a group of tasks which all need to be completed and when they are completed, the project is marked as complete.

+TODO:

+- check task when done
+- remove the task
+- count of all tasks/completed tasks
+- empty state styling

+Extra, when time

+- complete all button
+- toggle theme button
+- timestamp when created